 Therapy is most effective when it is weekly, not only to maintain the continuity of the work but to maintain the nature of the relationship.
 Sometimes you may hit a sensitive spot in therapy, and it can feel as though it is easier to avoid the appointment.
 It is more helpful for you if we can talk about the concern rather than having you cancel or miss the session.
 Also, as I am holding your appointment, and coordinating the schedules of multiple individuals when you miss or cancel an appointment, it is challenging for me, as well.

 If you need to reschedule or cancel an appointment, kindly provide 48 hours notice.
 We can work together to find another convenient time to meet during the week.
 If it is not possible for you to come into the office we can schedule an appointment through confidential televideo conferencing (if clinically appropriate).
 If you cancel your appointment with less than 48 hours notice (except in the case of an extreme emergency) you are responsible for the session.

 Please do not send clinical information over email or text.
 It is better to discuss personal information either in session or on the phone.
-If you do wish to contact me about administrative matters over email kindly send me a message here through the We Counsel website.

 I am currently not In-network with any insurance carrier including Medicare.
 I can provide you with a billing statement for reimbursement if you wish to submit it to your insurance company.